docker/extensions-sdk/README.md

 });
 ```

-## Developing plugin code
+## Developing extension code

 ### Opening dev tools

-Once a plugin is deployed and running, it is possibe to open chrome dev tools from the UI plugin part, using konami code.
-CLick on the plugin tab, and then hit the key sequence 'up up down down left right left right p d t'.
+Once a plugin is deployed and running, it is possible to open chrome dev tools from the UI extension part, using the konami code.
+CLick on the extension tab, and then hit the key sequence 'up up down down left right left right p d t'.
 That should open Dev Tools, and give access to the chrome console, debugger, etc.

-### Hot reloading the plugin UI
+### Hot reloading the extension UI

-When running the Desktop Dashboard in dev mode, it is possible to also hot-reload the plugin UI.
+When running the Desktop Dashboard in dev mode, it is possible to also hot-reload the extension UI.

-In a plugin directory, run `yarn start` (or equivalent depending on the plugin UI code and packaging tools) to start the plugin UI on a specific port, for example 3000.
-If yoru plugin UI is using `yarn`, you can hot-reload the UI part while developing the plugin.
+In an extension directory, run `yarn start` (or equivalent depending on the extension UI code and packaging tools) to start the extension UI on a specific port, for example 3000.
+If your extension UI is using `yarn`, you can hot-reload the UI part while developing the extension.

 In the desktop repository, go to `client/desktop-ui` and run `yarn dev`.

 In the desktop repository, go to `client/desktop` and run `yarn dev --plugin-<my-plugin>-devPort=3000`.

-Finally, open the plugin tab in the Docker Desktop UI.
-Any code changes should reflect live as you modify your plugin code.
+Finally, open the extension tab in the Docker Desktop UI.
+Any code changes should reflect live as you modify your extension code.